grock90/PSSelenium/README.md

 1. Create a Selenium Folder in your powershell modules directory
 2. Copy Selenium.psm1 into the location from Step 1
-3. Edit this line in selenium.psm1 to reflect the location of Selenium WebDriver:  $webDriverDir = "$PSScriptRoot/2.45.0/net40/"
+3. Edit line 493 in selenium.psm1 to reflect the location of Selenium WebDrivers:  $webDriverDir = "$PSScriptRoot/2.45.0/net40/"
-3. Open a new ISE or powershell editor
+4. Open a new ISE or powershell editor
-4. Add the this line at the top of every script: Import-Module -Name Selenium
+5. Add the this line at the top of every script: Import-Module -Name Selenium

 # Sample